camunda/camunda-docs/docs/self-managed/platform-deployment/index.md

 ---
 id: index
-title: "Camunda 8 Platform Deployment"
+title: "Camunda Platform 8 deployment"
 sidebar_label: "Overview"
 ---

-This chapter contains information for users who want to deploy and run Camunda Platform 8 self-managed, typically in your self-controlled cloud (public or private) or even your on your own hardware.
+This chapter contains information for users who want to deploy and run Camunda Platform 8 Self-Managed, typically in your self-controlled cloud (public or private) or even on your own hardware.

 ## Components

-Camunda Platform 8 includes the following components as Java Applications:
+Camunda Platform 8 includes the following components as Java applications:

 * Zeebe Broker and Gateway
 * Operate (requiring Elasticsearch)